AlexTechLegend/Unhinged/README.md

 # Unhinged Chrome Extension

-This repository contains a simple Chrome extension named **Stock Chart Analyzer**.
-It opens a collapsible sidebar on any page, lets you capture a region of the screen, and shows a mocked analysis of stock chart patterns.
+This repository contains a Chrome extension named **Stock Chart Analyzer**.
+It opens a collapsible sidebar on any page, lets you capture a region of the screen, and performs technical analysis on sample OHLCV data.
+The sidebar displays indicators, pattern detection, and simple backtest results.
 Notes and screenshots can be stored using Chrome sync storage.

 ## Directory Structure